webpack/webpack/examples/stats-verbose/README.md

-This example shows how you use verbose stats in webpack.
+This example shows how you use the [`verbose` stats preset](https://webpack.js.org/configuration/stats/#stats-presets) in webpack.

 You see that everything is working nicely together.